pydvl.valuation.samplers.classwise

 A sampler that samples elements from a dataset in two steps, based on the labels.

-It proceeds by sampling out-of-class indices (training points with a different label to the point of interest), and in-class indices (training points with the same label as the point of interest), in the complement.
+It proceeds by sampling out-of-class indices (training points with a different label to the point of interest), and in-class indices (training points with the same label as the point of interest).

 Used by the class-wise Shapley valuation method.